1077_HP

 First, the document is only preserved as a later copy, the oldest of which is the 1286 notarial document that was considered lost (it was lost already in 1937 when the MGH editors of Henry IV's diplomata prepared their monumental edition), but that subsequently resurfaced in the State Archive in Venice.

-This 1286 copy (B in this edition) differs from the 16th-century copy in Liber iurium episcopalium I (C in this edition) in several important places in the charter's eschatocol.
+This 1286 copy (B in this edition) differs from the late-15th-century copy in the Liber iurium episcopalium I (C in this edition) in several important places in the charter’s eschatocol.

-Namely, B has the anno Domini dating unfinished ("anno Dominice incarnationis millesimo") and the 13th indiction, whereas C has the anno Domini dating complete and stating the year 1060 ("anno Dominice incarnationis millesimo sexagesimo"), but without the indiction.
-Both B and C date it to the 21st year of Henry III's reign (although a case could be made for reading only "primo" instead of "vicesimo primo" in C as the first word seems crossed out) and both have it issued in Verona.
+Namely, B has the anno Domini dating unfinished (“anno Dominice incarnationis millesimo”) and the 13th indiction, whereas C has the anno Domini dating complete and stating the year 1060 (“anno Dominice incarnationis millesimo sexagesimo”), but without the indiction year.
+Both B and C date it to the 21st year of Henry III’s reign (although a case could be made for reading only “primo” instead of “vicesimo primo” in C as the first word is crossed out) and both have it issued in Verona.

-Taking all of the eschatocol's elements into consideration, one arrives at only one plausible solution: the Henry III refers to a monarch who reigned from 1054 to 1105 as the king of the Romans and from 1056 to 1105 as the king of the Lombards – that Henry is customarily referred to in scholarship as Henry IV (because Henry I had not been crowned emperor).
-Thus, the 21st year of his kingship corresponds either to the year 1075 or 1077.
+Taking all of the eschatocol's elements into consideration, one arrives at only one plausible solution: the Henry III refers to a monarch who reigned from 1054 to 1105 as the king of the Romans (from his father’s death in October of 1056 as the sole monarch) – that Henry is customarily referred to in scholarship as Henry IV, but he at times appears in primary sources as Henry III because Henry I the Fowler (r.
+919–936) had neither been crowned emperor nor did he have any authority in the Kingdom of Italy).
+Thus, the 21st year of his kingship corresponds either to the year 1075 or 1077 of Henry IV.
 The 13th indiction corresponds to the year 1075.

 However, Henry IV was not in Verona in the March of 1075; he was in fact in Germany throughout that year.

-All of this leads one to conclude that this particular charter is a forgery, drawn up in the late 13th century in the chancellery of Bishop Boniface with the aim of "correcting" the sloppy interpolated passages of Otto II's 983 charter.
-Indeed, the enumeratio bonorum is much more elegant in this charter than in Otto II's from 983, removing any doubts regarding the antecedents of pronouns with carefully placed conjunctions: the original "et castrum Pisinum, Medelanum" is inverted and now sounds much better as "Medelanum et castrum Pisinum"; an "et" is added before the clause "quod a regibus largitum est", removing any doubts that the clause refers to Rovinj; another "et" is added before the clause "quantum ad Episcopatum sancte Parentine ecclesie donatum est", again removing any doubts that the clause refers to Dvigrad and Bale; finally, the awkward reference to King Hugh is completely removed.
+Compared with Otto II’s diploma of 983, the enumeratio bonorum is much more elegantly styled in this charter, removing any doubts regarding the antecedents of pronouns with carefully placed conjunctions: the original “et castrum Pisinum, Medelanum” is inverted and now sounds much better as “Medelanum et castrum Pisinum”; an “et” is added before the clause “quod a regibus largitum est”, removing any doubts that the clause refers to Rovinj; another “et” is added before the clause “quantum ad Episcopatum sancte Parentine ecclesie donatum est”, again removing any doubts that the clause refers to possessions in Dvigrad and Bale; finally, the awkward reference to King Hugh is completely removed.
+These improvements to the enumeratio bonorum were most probably made already in Henry II’s deperditum.

-Based on all of the above, it seems that Bishop Boniface aimed to rekindle the flame of the old conflict, one originally fought in the late 10th and 11th centuries between the bishops of Poreč and the patriarchs of Aquileia over the temporal jurisdictions of Rovinj, Dvigrad, and Bale, and for that he forged a new weapon based on the old, interpolated donation of Otto II - this charter purportedly issued by King Henry III/IV.
-Interestingly, even though he had the charter read out loud in front of the audience of clergy and the citizens of Poreč and its territory, Bishop Boniface eventually gave up on this forged charter and went back to Otto II's interpolated original which he brought before King Rudolph I, asking the monarch to confirm the charter (which he did in 1291, the charter will be edited here presently).
-He subsequently waged war armed only with Otto II's charter of 983 and its subsequent confirmation by the incumbent King Rudolph I, but the charters proved to be particularly impotent weapons.
+When he discovered this charter in 1286, Bishop Boniface aimed to rekindle the flame of an old conflict, one originally fought in the late 10th and 11th centuries between the bishops of Poreč and the patriarchs of Aquileia over the temporal jurisdictions of Rovinj, Dvigrad, and Bale.
+Interestingly, even though he had the charter read out loud in front of the audience of clergy and the citizens of Poreč and its territory, Bishop Boniface eventually gave up on this charter and went back to Otto II’s interpolated original which he brought before King Rudolph I, asking the monarch to confirm the charter (which he did in 1291, see doc.
+1291_RP).
+He subsequently waged war armed only with Otto II’s charter of 983 and its confirmation by the incumbent King Rudolph I, but the charters proved to be particularly impotent weapons.

 How to Cite